tensorflow/tensorflow/tensorflow/lite/micro/examples/micro_speech/README.md

 embARC MLI supports optimized kernels for int8 quantization only.
 Therefore, this example will only use TFLM reference kernels.

-The ARC EM SDP board contains the rich set of extension interfaces.
+The ARC EM SDP board contains a rich set of extension interfaces.
 You can choose any compatible microphone and modify [audio_provider.cc](/tensorflow/lite/micro/examples/micro_speech/audio_provider.cc) file accordingly to use input from your specific camera.
 By default, results of